| |

 Jan Ingenhousz (1730-1799).
 Dutch-born physician, chemist, and plant physiologist.
 Showed light is essential to plant respiration and that the gas plants produce in light is oxygen.
 He is therefore recognized as the discoverer of photosynthesis.

-In 1779, Ingenhousz took a leave of absence from his position in the Austrian court and traveled to Calne, a small town in southwestern England.
-There, at Bowood House, a country manor, in the same laboratory where his friend and colleague Joseph Priestley had discovered oxygen itself only five years before, Ingenhousz carried out his research on photosynthesis.
+In 1779, Ingenhousz returned to England and traveled to Calne, a small town in southwestern part of the country.
+There, at Bowood House, the country manor of the Marquis of Lansdowne, in the same laboratory where his colleague Joseph Priestley had discovered oxygen itself only a few years before, Ingenhousz carried out his research on photosynthesis.

 In the experiment leading to his discovery, he placed plants underwater in a transparent container and saw that the undersides of their leaves made bubbles in sunlight.
 However, when the same plants were placed in darkness, the bubbles eventually stopped forming.
 He was also able to see that the leaves and other green (chlorophyll-containing) parts of the plants were the sites where the gas was produced.

 He collected this gas and conducted a series of tests to determine its identity.
-He eventually found that a smoldering candle would burst into flame when exposed to the unknown gas, which showed it was oxygen.
+He eventually found that a smoldering candle would burst into flame when exposed to the unknown gas, which showed it was oxygen (Ingenhousz, 1779, see full citation below).
+He also found that in darkness plants release carbon dioxide (ibid).

 Brownian motion